jeongxihoon/jeongxihoon.github.io/_pages/categories/category-about.md

 - **Korea University, Seoul**
-  - Bachelor of Engineering (B.E.) in Industrial Management Engineering (2019 ~ current)
+  - Bachelor of Engineering (B.E.) in Industrial Management Engineering (Mar 2019 ~ current)

 ## **Want to be**